 Opt for sturdy, comfy furniture

-Furniture like our Extreme Opal Sofa is perfect for this kind of lounge.
+Furniture like our Extreme Ellerton Sofa is perfect for this kind of lounge.
 The sofa is very heavy duty, so you do not have to worry about getting in and out of your or your client's wheelchair.
 These sofas are also great for people who have mental disabilities, as they are built to last.

 Install mechanically operated blinds